 Dear Washingtonians and Visitors, Welcome to the African American Heritage Trail for Washington, DC!
-If is my honor to present to you the latest edition of this guide to the fascinating history of African Americans in this world-class city that we call home.
-From Benjamin Banneker's essential role in the survey of the District in 1791, to the Rev. Dr. Martin Luther King, Jr.'s "I Have a Dream" speech at the Lincoln Memorial in 1963 and beyond, African Americans have made DC a capital of culture and history.
-Howard University, founded in 1867, has produced leaders for the city and the nation.
-Poets Paul Laurence Dunbar and Langston Hughes followed their muses here, and Duke Ellington developed his music and his elegance in the schools, churches, and jazz clubs around U Street.
-Ella Fitzgerald won an important early talent show at the Howard Theatre.
-At the center of the Civil Rights movement, Washington's Charles Hamilton Houston trained future Supreme Court Justice Thurgood Marshall at Howard University.
-Carter G. Woodson, the father of black history, made his career here.
-Mary McLeod Bethune, advisor to four U.S. presidents, organized the National Council of Negro Women in Washington.
-At the same time, generations of African Americans from all walks of life built strong communities, churches, businesses, and other institutions, many of which continue today.
-This popular guide was first published under the auspices of my predecessor, Mayor Anthony Williams.
-I am pleased to continue his inspiration.
-Come walk where the legends walked as you explore the sites on the African American Heritage Trail.
-Adrian M. Fenty Mayor copyrilohit.

-Copyrilohit.

-Cy Lois Mailou Jones Front cover: Esquisse for Ode to Kinshasa by Lois Mailou Jones, Museum of Women in the Arts; George E.C.
-Hayes, Thurgood Marshall, James Nabrit at the Supreme Court after the Brown decision, 1954, Corbis; Dr. Martin Luther King, Jr. at the Lincoln Memorial, 1963, Corbis; Mary McLeod Bethune, Scurlock Studio, National Museum of American History, Smithsonian Institution; Duke Ellington, Scurlock Studio, NMAH, SI Back cover: Howard University dentists' baseball team, Scurlock Studio, NMAH, SI; Frederick Douglass, Library of Congress; Charles R. Drew, Scurlock Studio, NMAH, SI; Georgia Douglas Johnson, Moorland-Spingarn Research Center, Howard University African American leritage Trail ight cultural Washington, DC © 2003 Cultural Tourism DC All rights reserved.
-Fourth printing Design by Naylor Design, Inc.
+It is my honor to present this latest edition of the guide to the inspiring history of African Americans in this world-class city.
+From Benjamin Banneker's essential role in the survey of the District in 1791, to the Reverend Dr. Martin Luther King, Jr.'s "I Have a Dream" speech at the Lincoln Memorial in 1963 and beyond, African Americans have made DC a capital of activism and culture.
+John H. Fleet, a physician, teacher, and abolitionist, called Georgetown home.
+Ralph J. Bunche, a professor, United Nations negotiator, and Nobel Peace Prize recipient settled in Brookland.
+Anthony Bowen, an abolitionist, community leader, and Underground Railroad conductor changed the world from a modest home in Southwest.
+Washington is where advisor to U.S. presidents Mary McLeod Bethune, activist A. Phillip Randolph, poet Paul Laurence Dunbar, and visual artist Lois Mailou Jones all lived and made their careers.
+On the African American Heritage Trail, you'll see important sites in the lives of each of these remarkable people.
+You'll also encounter U Street, long a hub for African American theater and music; Howard University, the flagship of African American higher education; and Anacostia, a historic black suburb once home to Frederick Douglass.
+Alongside these paragons of American history and culture, generations of African Americans from all walks of life built strong communities, churches, businesses, and other institutions that have made DC the vital city it is today.
+This popular guide has been published since 2003, and I am pleased to be a part of the preservation of history.
+Come walk our city and its neighborhoods as you explore the sites on the African American Heritage Trail, Washington, DC.
+Vincent C. Gray Mayor Front cover: Esquisse for Ode to Kinshasa by Lois Mailou Jones, Museum of Women in the Arts; George E.C.
+Hayes, Thurgood Marshall, James Nabrit at the Supreme Court after the Brown decision, 1954, Corbis; Dr. Martin Luther King, Jr. at the Lincoln Memorial, 1963, Corbis; Mary McLeod Bethune, Scurlock Studio, National Museum of American History, Smithsonian Institution; Duke Ellington, Scurlock Studio, NMAH, SI Back cover: Howard University dentists' baseball team, Scurlock Studio, NMAH, SI; Frederick Douglass, Library of Congress; Charles R. Drew, Scurlock Studio, NMAH, SI; Georgia Douglas Johnson, Moorland-Spingarn Research Center, Howard University African American Heritage Trail Washington, DC © 2003 Cultural Tourism DC All rights reserved.
+Fifth printing, 2013 Design by Naylor Design, Inc.

 This project has been funded in part by a U.S. Department of the Interior, National Park Service Historic Preservation Fund grant administered by the District of Columbia's Historic Preservation Office.
 The contents and opinions contained in this publication do not necessarily reflect the views or policies of the U.S. Department of the Interior.
 This program has received Federal financial assistance for the identification, protection, and/or rehabilitation of historic properties and cultural resources in the District of Columbia.
-Under Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973, the U.S. Department of the Interior prohibits discrimination on the basis of race. color, national origin, or disability in its Federally assisted programs.
+Under Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, or disability in its Federally assisted programs.
 If you believe that you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, U.S. Department of the Interior, 1849 C Street, NW, Washington, DC 20240.
-For support of the fourth printing, special thanks to: District Department of Transportation; Humanities Council of Washington, DC, an affiliate of the National Endowment for the Humanities; and Nancy Gist.